 When you start this research project, it is normal for you to be unsure of the particulars of your topic or research question; you may even decide to change your topic or position as you find more information.
 Altering your argument/plan of action is OK and expected.
 Your task is not to find sources that only back up what you already know/believe (you won’t be learning anything this way!).
-Remember that proposals are works-in-progress, and together we will shape them as the semester continues.
-However, by the time you start the next phase of your project (more rigorous research, and ultimately the write-up & presentation), you should have a focused topic and a plan of action.
+Remember that proposals are works-in-progress, and together we will shape them together over a few classes.
+However, by the time you start the next phase of your project (more rigorous research, and ultimately the presentation), you should have a focused topic and a plan of action.
 So this part of the assignment will help you to gather your ideas.

 Your classmates and I will help you to revise your proposals, but since you are the one conceptualizing and researching this topic (and therefore becoming the “expert” in this particular area), it is up to you to, in as much detail as possible and with as much clarity as you can, explain to us what the project is, why it is worth doing, and how you will do it.
 The more effort you put into the proposal and initial research stage, the more successful (and easier!) your project will be in the long run.